smallpath/memory/docs/en/TUTORIAL.md

 ## Reload previews of group
 `Right Click->Help scripts->Reload previews of group` to reload previews of group if there is no previews
-Option is the max number of frames.Memory will cut the layers from 0 to the max number if you input it.
+Option is the max number of frames.memory will cut the layers from 0 to the max number if you input it.

 ## Fix expression errors
 `Right Click->Help scripts->Fix expression errors` to fix expression errors caused by using different language of AE
 Language supported includes Chinese,English,Japanese and ADBE(Adobe general identifier)
-If there are wrong expressions when create layer,Memory will call this script to fix them.
+If there are wrong expressions when create layer,memory will call this script to fix them.

 ## Preview all/selected
 If there is items being selected , the preview button in Right-click menu will be `Preview selected`